-What's Direct Trade Coffee?
-Difference With Fair Trade & DOT
+What is Direct Trade Coffee?
+Differences With Fair Trade

 I have been working in the coffee industry now for well over 13 years.
 Ten of those years have been spent growing coffee in the isolated regions of the province of Coclé in Panama.
 As a matter of fact, I am still at it.